drunot/MinesweeperAPI/README.md

 Examples can be seen in the `icons` folder.

+Other than being an API to control the game from external tools, this also provides the quality of life feature of you being able to double click on a field and then it will clear all adjacent fields not being marked by af flag.
+If the number of flags is less than the number of adjacent bombs then nothing will happen.

 ## Get set up for building

 First download `winmine.exe` for Windows 2000/NT 4.0.
 It can be found on [archive.org](https://archive.org/details/BestOfWindowsEntertainmentPack64Bit).
 Other version of `winmine.exe` is not tested and is likely not to work since function call addresses possibly will be changed.
 For the install target of cmake to work move `winmine.exe` to `external/` in the repository.